bitstorm/modern-webdev-wicket/README.md

 }
 ```

-Please note that the two annotation used in the class above, one enable session clustering with Hazelcast (_@EnableHazelcastHttpSession_) and another to enable Spring caching support (_@EnableCaching_) backed by Hazelcast.
+In the class above we used two annotation (beside _@Configuration_), one to enable session clustering with Hazelcast (_@EnableHazelcastHttpSession_) and another to enable Spring caching support (_@EnableCaching_) backed by Hazelcast.
 Spring caching requires to create a bean of type _CacheManager_

 > [!NOTE]
 > Spring caching is enabled only for illustration purpose as it's not used in the example code.

+> [!WARNING]
+> Please note that for sake of semplicity we enabled multicast for autodiscovery, so Hazelcast will automatically add to the cluster any new application instance visible on our local network.
+Keep in mind that multicast is usually not suited for production enviorment where a safier join configuration is usually required.
+See the [Hazelcast documentation](https://docs.hazelcast.com/hazelcast/5.4/clusters/network-configuration) for more information on network configuration.

 hazelcast page mapper